The climate of Tibet:

-1. If you want an extremely cheap price, go to Tibet in winter, from December to next March.
-All the things are quite cheap; even the tourist sites offer 30-50% discount on entrance fee.
+1. If you want a meager price, go to Tibet in winter, from December to next March.
+All the things are relatively cheap; even the tourist sites offer a 30-50% discount on the entrance fee.
 Hotels are cheap, too.
-You can enjoy 5-star hotels with less than 100USD including breakfast.
-Compared with traveling in August, the cost of a winter tour is only 50%-60% of a summer tour.
+You can enjoy 5-star hotels with less than 100USD, including breakfast.
+Compared with traveling in August, a winter tour cost is only 50%-60% of a summer tour.
 Because of the poor amount of visitors, the Potala Palace allows you to spend even a whole day in it.
 Besides, the monks are not busy and have spare time to chat with you.

-3. If you love Mt.Everest and want to see the clear face of it, try to avoid the rainfall season and foggy weather.
+3. If you love Mt.Everest and want to see the exact face, try to avoid the rainfall season and foggy weather.

-5. Those who want to drive to Tibet through Sichuan-Tibet highway should avoid the rainy season.
-There will be mudslides, cave-ins, and mire on certain sections of the road, blocking the passage of vehicles.
+5. Those who want to drive to Tibet through the Sichuan-Tibet highway should avoid the rainy season.
+There will be mudslides, cave-ins, and more on individual road sections, blocking vehicles’ passage.